Power Automate > Understanding Power Automate basics

 .

-- You can expand each step to view its Inputs and Outputs.
+- Expand each step to see Inputs and Outputs.

-- This is invaluable for debugging.
-For Tallyfy integrations, you can see exactly what data was received from a Tallyfy trigger, what data was passed to a Tallyfy action (like “Create task” or “Update task” via the Tallyfy connector), and what response Tallyfy sent back.
+- For Tallyfy integrations, this shows you the exact data received from Tallyfy triggers, what you sent to Tallyfy actions (like “Create task” through the Tallyfy connector), and Tallyfy’s response.

 -